rajewsky-lab/FLAMAnalysis/README.md

 ## Software Dependencies

-Analysis pipeline is implemented in Python3 and requires <a href="https://github.com/alexdobin/STAR/blob/master/bin/Linux_x86_64/STARlong">STARlong</a>
+The analysis pipeline is implemented in Python3 and requires <a href="https://github.com/alexdobin/STAR/blob/master/bin/Linux_x86_64/STARlong">STARlong</a>
 and <a href="http://subread.sourceforge.net/">featureCounts</a> as addtional software.
 Packages and Software Versions used are listed below:

 ```